 - a.
 Supporting and deputizing the President as required; - b.
 Condensing relevant information received from external sources for dispersal to the Council; - c.
 Providing assistance to other officers as required; - d.
 Identifying and facilitating when and where additional human resources need to be allocated to Council projects. - e.
 Facilitation of internal administrative duties including: - i.
 Preparing and distributing Council minutes and agendas; - ii.
 Liaising with the Board Administration Assistant for the archival and storage of Council documents; - iii.
 Coordinating of meeting times and bookings of venues ensuring hybrid setup for all events; - iv.
 Coordinating a central calendar detailing all council events and functions; - v.
 Maintaining a contact list of all Councillors and key associates; - vi.
 Liaising with the Arc Finance Department for reimbursement of Council expenses; - f.
 Other clerical and administrative responsibilities as requested; - g.
 Ensuring all Councillor and Officers reports and plans are collated and regularly reviewed along with the President; - h.
 Overseeing SRC expenditure in consultation with the President; - i.
-Maintaining the SRC section of the Arc website and other social media pages; - j.
-Ensuring Council minutes are published on the Arc website after confirmation by the Council.
+Ensuring Council minutes are published on the Arc website after confirmation by the Council. - j.
+Ensuring that all SRC meetings dates, times and locations are published to students and made easily accessible to them.